pgooood/php-xml-lib/README.md

-# pgood xml lib
+# PHP XML lib
-Handy wrapper for DOM
+Handy wrapper for the PHP DOM, XPath and XSLTProcessor

 Manual is under construction.